Sailing at the 2023 Pan American Games – Men's kite

 The men's kite competition of the sailing events at the 2023 Pan American Games in Santiago was held from October 28 to November 3 at the Cofradia Nautica del Pacifico.

 Points were assigned based on the finishing position in each race (1 for first, 2 for second, etc.).
 The points were totaled from the top 13 results of the first 16 races, with lower totals being better.
 If a sailor was disqualified or did not complete the race, 10 points were assigned for that race (as there were 9 sailors in this competition).
 The top 4 sailors at that point competed in the final race.

 Bruno Lobo from Brazil dominated the regatta to finish ahead of his opponents for the title.
-Tiger Tyson from Antigua and Barbuda was the runner-up and Deury Javier from Dominican Republic received the bronze medal.
+Tiger Tyson from Antigua and Barbuda was the runner-up and Deury Corniel from Dominican Republic received the bronze medal.